-What work of art, music, science, mathematics, or literature has surprised, unsettled, or challenged you, and in what way?
+What work of art, music, science, mathematics, or literature has surprised, unsettled, or inspired you, and in what way?

-- For example, if you want to major in biology, think about some recent finding in the field of biology that had an impact on you.
+- Did a recent finding in the field of biology have an impact on you?

 - Maybe you read a news article on CRISPR and were so amazed that you can’t imagine working in any other field.